 After assembled, the pillars were painted with black and gray spray paint.
 When painting your pillars be sure to use a latex-based paint as spray paint will melt your styrofoam.

-Light up decorations were then secured to the top of the pillars for added effect.
 You could even put some Halloween music speakers to play spooky music during trick-or-treat time.
 Just think of how much all of the little kiddos will love all of the effects you add in!

 The inside of the pillars were weighted with rocks and bricks.
 This is also a great place for housing green spotlights shining out towards the tombstones to create an eerie graveyard display at night.